About

 Sensory tent

-Our dark den space is a cosy corner for anyone feeling a little overwhelmed with books and fidget toys provided for your use.
+Our dark den space is a cosy corner for anyone who needs a quiet space with books and fidget toys provided for your use.

 Join one of Lisburn Museum’s expert guides in a bite-size taster to learn about the significance of Lisburn’s war memorial and the repurposed blast shelter that remains in place in Castle Gardens.